umputun/reproxy/README.md

 The last (4th) element defines an optional ping url used for health reporting.
 I.e.`*,^/api/(.*),https://api.example.com/$1,https://api.example.com/ping`.
 See [Health check](#ping-and-health-checks) section for more details.

-_Pls note: in case if rules set as a part of docker compose environment, destination with the regex group will conflict with compose syntax.
-I.e. attempt to use `https://api.example.com/$1` in compose environment will fail due to a syntax error.
-The standard solution here is to "escape" `$` sign by replacing it with `$$`, i.e. `https://api.example.com/$$1`.
-This substitution supported by docker compose and has nothing to do with reproxy itself.
-Another way is to use `@` instead of `$` which is supported on reproxy level, i.e. `https://api.example.com/@1`_

 ### File provider

 This provider uses yaml file with routing rules.